 Frank T. Smith, Photographer

 At an early age (3 years old+/-) I developed a curiosity with photography.
-My grandfather, Frank Fehn was an avid photographer, always with a camera in his hand and me by his side.
-He bought me a miniature replica 35 mm camera which was the beginning of my life-long passion for photography.
+My grandfather, Frank Fehn was an avid photographer, always with his Leica camera in his hand and me by his side.
+He bought me a miniature replica 35mm camera which was the beginning of my life-long passion for photography.

 Photography is my passion – both in taking the pictures as well as the post processing techniques that I use.
 I am an experienced traveler having had the opportunity to photograph in places around the world.
 As a native of the northeast, I also enjoy the local scenery of the Pocono Mountains or urban decay and iconic subjects as well as historical sites such as the former Bethlehem Steel factory in Bethlehem, Pennsylvania.
 My portfolio is diverse.

-I use the Olympus Four Thirds system.
-My workhorses are the OM-D EM-1 and EM-5 Mark II.
-I use the OM-D EM-10 for road travel and family events.
+I use the Olympus Micro Four Thirds system.
+My workhorses are the OM-D E-M1X and the OM-D E-M1 Mark III.
+I also use the OM-D E-M5 Mark III and the OM-D EM-10 Mark II for road travel and family events.
 I use a variety of different lenses based on the camera and type of shooting I am doing.
 My attraction with Olympus is two-fold; first the camera and lens quality and second, the weight and size.
 My post processing is done with Adobe Lightroom, Photoshop CC, and various plug-ins.

 I am an Olympus Visionary.
 Olympus Visionaries are established, award-winning professional photographers who travel the world with Olympus products to capture life’s beauty and splendor.
 The elite members of the program include several Pulitzer Prize–winning photographers, as well as artists whose careers have included assignments around the globe.
 Frank Smith Olympus Visionary